flowtsohg/mdx-m3-viewer/README.md

 ```

 This should work, right?
 You have an instance, and you call its method, nothing special.
-Except, this method needs to get animation data from the model, which, if all of this code is put together, is not loaded yet! (even if you run locally, the file fetch will finish after this line)
+Except, this method needs to get animation data from the model, which, if all of this code is put together, is not loaded yet! (even if you run locally, the file fetch will finish after this line).
 That isn't to say this line of code will not work - it does!
 But that's because there's code behind the scenes that handles asyncronous actions.
 Generally speaking, whenever you want to set/change something, you will be able to do it with straightforward code that looks syncronous, whether it really is or not behind the scenes.

 If you want to get information, like a list of animations, or textures, then the model obviously needs to exist before.
 For this reason, there are two ways to do things when a model finishes loading.
-First of all, as the next section explains, every resource uses event dispatching much like regular asyncronous JavaScript objects.
+First of all, as the next section explains, every resource uses event dispatching, much like regular asyncronous JavaScript objects (e.g. Image, XMLHttpRequest, and so on).
 In addition, every resource has a `whenLoaded(callback)` method that gets `callback` called when it loads, or immediatelty if it was already loaded.
 The viewer itself has `whenAllLoaded(resources, callback)`, which is the same, but waits for multiple resources in an array to load.